bmwcarit/joynr/wiki/java.md

 The discovery of providers can be restricted to certain backends by specifying one or more global backend ids (GBIDs) using the setGbids(gbids) API.
-If setGbids(gbids) API is used, then the global discovery will take place over the connection to the backend identified by the first gbid in the list of provided GBIDs.
+If setGbids(gbids) API is used, then the global discovery will take place over the connection to the backend identified by the first GBID in the list of provided GBIDs.

 ## Synchronous Remote procedure calls
 While the provider executes the call asynchronously in any case, the consumer will wait until the call is finished, i.e. the thread will be blocked.